JonasTisell/youtube_imagehost/README.md

 ft - Unknown

 t - Starting parameter with -t allows you to write anything after it without it breaking (_e.g. "-tHELLO" won't break it_)

+l - compression level, proceeded by an integer (e.g. l0 results in a heavily compressed image) [found in Youtube Music]